 Or, in other words, if the brain commands it, the body follows.
 And the words and commands you put in your brain become the fodder for everything.

-In a data-driven study conducted at Northwestern University, researchers were able to pull together research from scientific literature linking musical training to learning.
+In a data-driven study conducted at Northwestern University published in Nature Reviews Neuroscience, researchers were able to pull together research from scientific literature linking musical training to learning.
 These same skills that the test subjects used to play the violin from day to day, spilled over to skills that included language, speech, memory, attention, and even vocal emotion.